KhronosGroup/SPIRV-Tools/README.md

 ### Linker tool

-The linker links multiple SPIR-V binary modules together, resulting in a single binary module as output.
+The linker combines multiple SPIR-V binary modules together, resulting in a single binary module as output.

-This is a work in progress, with the linker not allowing mathematical flags similar to the ones from OpenCL, for example.
+This is a work in progress.
+The linker does not support OpenCL program linking options related to math flags.
+(See section 5.6.5.2 in OpenCL 1.2)

 * `spirv-link` - the standalone linker
   * `<spirv-dir>/tools/link`